 - If you haven't got any written work that relates to the course you're applying for, work which shows your analytical writing will normally suite fine.
 Again, we don't want you to write anything specific for Cambridge - regular school or college work, teacher-marked, is what we're looking for.

-- If English isn't your first language, and/or you are being educated in a non-English school, please note that any examples of written work submitted must be in English.
-You should submit your original marked essays, together with an English translation (which has been verified by your school or a suitable third party).
+- If English isn't your first language, please note that any examples of written work requested must be submitted in English – either translated into English (and then verified by your school or a suitable third party), or piece(s) originally written in English.

 How should the written work be submitted?

-- Shortly after the SAQ deadline of 22 October, applicants who have applied for an arts/humanities subject requiring the submission of written work, will be contacted with full details of how to send the written work to the College.
+- Shortly after the UCAS deadline of 15 October, applicants who have applied for an arts/humanities subject requiring the submission of written work, will be contacted with full details of how to send the written work to the College.
 Please DO NOT send in any written work until you hear from us.

 - Please see the table below for the subjects asking for written work and what to send in.
 If your subject is not listed below, you are not required to submit any written work.